Joining Mrs Hussain for Afternoon Tea on 11th October were:

 Books for sharing are sent home for families to discuss and share stories to develop a love of reading.

 Key word lists will be sent home and the children will be given new words as they show that they are secure with the previous ones.
-Children will be sent home with reading books as the teacher feels it is appropriate to do so.
+Children will be sent home with e-reading books from the Little Wandle Scheme that match the sounds taught.
+They will also bring books home for sharing with families to create a love of reading.

-Staged Books from Oxford Reading Tree go home every night.
+Some children who are still continuing with the Little Wandle Scheme will continue to bring home-reading books based on the scheme that match the sounds the children have learnt.
+Children who have finished the Little Wandle Scheme and passed their phonics screening check will bring home staged Books from Oxford Reading Tree.
 These books need to be recorded in a Reading Record and can be changed in school when the book is signed by a parent/carer.
 Children continue to take home Key Sight Words lists to learn.
 Some children are Free Readers and might choose a Stage 15/ 16 text (from the class) or may choose a chapter book which interests them.
+They will also bring home books for sharing with families to create a love of reading.

 KS2 books- when reading up to, and including, Stage 14 children choose from the staged books in the Oxford Reading Scheme- these books go home every day and children are expected to read at home.
 When they are beyond stage 14, children choose their books from the range in the classroom; they are Free Readers and might choose a Stage 15/ 16 text (from the class) or may choose a chapter book which interests them.
 Children do not change books unless they show that they have read and understood the current one.